mecid/mecid.github.io/_posts/2024-06-17-mastering-scrollview-in-swiftui-scroll-offset.md

 We learned how to manipulate the scroll position using the new *ScrollPosition* type, which also allows us to read the position of the scroll view.
 The *ScrollPosition* provides the optional *edge*, *point*, and *viewID* properties to read the value when you scroll programmatically.
 Whenever the user interacts with the scroll view, these properties become **nil**.
 The *isPositionedByUser* property on the *ScrollPosition* type allows us to understand whenever the user gesture moves the scroll view content.

 Today, we learned how to programmatically set the offset of the content in a scroll view.
 However, we can't read the offset of the scroll view using the *ScrollPosition* type whenever a user interacts with a scroll view using a gesture.

 To make it possible, the SwiftUI framework provides us with the *onScrollGeometryChange* view modifier we will cover in the next post.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!